This page contains advice on the general care of items that you may have purchased from me, together with any relevant instructions.

 With care, these can be used to hold cut flowers in water.
 Be particularly careful not to get the top of the vase wet when filling with water.

-The glass tube is a relatively loose fit in the vase.
+TIP: The glass tube is a relatively loose fit in the vase.
 When supplied, it may well have some tape around the tube to make it a tighter fit so that it won’t fall out when customers turn it upside down.
 Remove this tape to make the tube easier to remove.
 It can then be removed each time you want to add water.
-If you do accidentally get water on the wood, then this can be restored as noted under ‘general care of waxed finishes’ above.
+Quickly wipe off any water that is accidentally spilt on the wood, otherwise you will need to restore the finish as noted under ‘general care of waxed finishes’ above.